-3. All flowlines for injection and withdrawal connected to the wellhead of the solution-mining well shall be equipped with remotely operated shut-off valves and shall also have manually operated positive shut-off valves at the wellhead.
+3. All flowlines for injection and withdrawal connected to the wellhead of the solution-mining well shall be equipped with remotely operated shut-off valves and shall have manually operated positive shut-off valves at the wellhead.
 All remotely operated shut-off valves shall be fail-safe and tested and inspected according to §3321.H.

 F. Alarm Systems.
-Manually activated alarms shall be installed at all cavern facilities.
+Manualand automatically activated alarms shall be installed at all cavern facilities.
 All alarms shall be audible and visible from any normal work location within the facility.
 The alarms shall always be maintained in proper working order.
+Automatic alarms designed to activate an audible and a visible signal shall be integrated with all pressure, flow, heat, fire, cavern overfill, leak sensors and detectors, emergency shutdown systems, or any other safety system.
+The circuitry shall be designed such that failure of a detector or sensor shall activate a warning.

 G. Emergency Shutdown Valves.
-Manual shutdown valves shall be installed on all systems of cavern injection and withdrawal and any other flowline going into or out from each solution-mining wellhead.
+Manual and automatically activated emergency shutdown valves shall be installed on all systems of cavern injection and withdrawal and any other flowline going into or out from each solution-mining wellhead.
 All emergency shutdown valves shall be fail-safe and shall be tested and inspected according to §3321.H.